weaveworks/scope/site/plugins.md

 - deployment
 - replica_set

-The examples of "tagged" node names:
+These are examples of "tagged" node names:

 - The Docker container with full ID
   2299a2ca59dfd821f367e689d5869c4e568272c2305701761888e1d79d7a6f51: